DavidOwoniyi/AI-Accessibility-Enhancements-for-the-Disabled/README.md

 	  - The script prompts you to start capturing images for each gesture by pressing 'r'.
 	  - Captures 300 images per gesture, which are stored in a directory corresponding to the gesture label.
 	  - Be sure to capture a gesture for starting the gesture capturing process and another gesture for adding space inbetween words.
-	  - Move your hands back and forth, closer/farther from the camera and within the camera frame to vary the distances.
+	  - Move your hand back and forth, closer/farther from the camera and within the camera frame to vary the distances.
 This is to ensure that gestures will be detected from varying distances.
 	  - Press 'x' to exit the program at any time.

  2. **Data Preprocessing Script (`Create the dataset.py`)**: